miguelPerezOntiveros/framework/README.md

   - description
 - settings
 ```
-- for the "maker_mike" projectName(only for that one?
-TODO), build_pre.sh will add in a soft link to enable the home page
 - the entry from the project table, the project folder on the FS and the DB can't be deleted as per blacklisting on backend extention maker_mike.project.d.php
 - Note: on entry.sh, the maker_mike DB file is run against the DB but data is only written if the database doesn´t already exist.